 Finally, rule [TIf] extracts the permission interface of a conditional process as the collection of the permissions exercised by each of the component processes as well as those exercised by the condition.
+Note that in this and the previous rule, Λ_1 and Λ_2 are assumed to be disjoint, and Z_1, Z_2 represent the concatenation of the two environments.

 5.4.
 A type system for system terms.
-In order to produce a permission interface for systems, we employ the following typing environment, which extends the typing environment $\Delta$ with information regarding the groups being active while executing permissions for different types of private data.
+In order to produce a permission interface for systems, we employ the following typing environment, which extends the typing environment Δ with information regarding the groups being active while executing permissions for different types of private data.
 Specifically, we write:

-$$\Theta$$ ::= $\Theta, t: \theta \mid \emptyset$
+$$\Theta ::= \Theta, t : \theta \mid \emptyset$$